Port Vale

 Port Vale are officially the second-best team in Stoke-on-Trent.
 It’s an honour we’ve given them – and grateful they should be for it.
 We’re sure that, should anyone want independent verification, we can find it for you.
 So, to what did Boro’ owe the pleasure of their company?
 Well, it all started with a hard-fought battle in the 2009-10 FA Cup.
 But we since met Port Vale in both League One and League Two.
 Our first league encounter came during the 2010-1 League Two campaign; then League One offering a new battleground in 2013-4.

 Vale ended up coming back down to League Two a short while after we lost our battle to stay in the third tier.
 And they stuck around a bit; promoted back to League One in 2022 – one year before Boro’ would follow ’em ourselves.
 In the time they were around with us in League Two between 2017 and 2022, we didn’t actually do too badly against them.
 There were just two defeats, one of which came during our mess of a 2019-20 effort.
 So, back once again with the renegade masters in 2023-4.
-Could make for an interesting duel or two.
+Made for an interesting duel or two or three…

 Port Vale: The Facts